13 (Blur album): Release and reception

 13 holds an overall approval rating of 79 out of 100 on online review aggregator Metacritic based on 17 reviews, indicating "generally favorable reviews".
 Tom Doyle of Q called 13 "a dense, fascinating, idiosyncratic and accomplished art rock album", while an enthusiastic Brent DiCrescenzo of Pitchfork stated that "Blur have finally found a sound to match their name."
 PopMatters' Sarah Zupko praised Blur's new musical approach and wrote that "proving they have the goods of a truly exceptional band, Blur has done what the greats have done before them—evolved."
 Rob Sheffield of Rolling Stone called the album "their sloppiest, most playful set, spiking the mix with church organ, electric piano and shambling drum loops."
 Record Collector's Jason Draper described 13 as a "masterpiece" that stands as arguably the band's "greatest work".

 In a more mixed assessment, Heather Phares of AllMusic felt that "the group's ambitions to expand their musical and emotional horizons result in a half-baked baker's dozen of songs, featuring some of their most creative peaks and self-indulgent valleys."
 Keith Cameron of NME concluded that 13 was "Blur's most inconsistent and infuriating statement thus far.
 Infuriating, because divested of four solid-gone clunkers 13 could pass muster as the best of Blur."
 Robert Christgau gave the album a three-star honourable mention rating, indicating "an enjoyable effort consumers attuned to its overriding aesthetic or individual vision may well treasure", and remarked that "halfway there, it sits down in the middle of the road and won't budge."

 The music video for the hit single "Coffee & TV" cemented Blur's reputation as a cult band in the US with its protagonist Milky.
 The video gained heavy airplay on many modern rock channels in America.

 Accolades

 13 was nominated in the Album of the Year category at the 2000 NME Awards, losing to The Soft Bulletin by The Flaming Lips.
 13 was also nominated for the 1999 Mercury Prize, being Blur's second album to receive a nomination.
 The award was eventually given to Talvin Singh for OK.

-13 has received accolades from music critics, which ranks it among the greatest albums of the 1990s, according to Acclaimed Music.
-Some of these can be found below.

 The album is ranked number 773 in All-Time Top 1000 Albums (3rd edition, 2000).